fbpx

 A certified mountain guide is not an all risk insurance !
 To evolve in the high mountains alone or with a guide, you must be aware and accept the risks related to this exceptional universe from all points of view.

 Our mountain guides are qualified, equipped and trained to provide you with the safest experience possible.
 They will anticipate any risky situations and deal with most of the dangers for you.
 This is not to make you feel less responsible, on the contrary, the safety of a group, experienced or beginners, is the business of every member of the group!
-Your responsibility is to follow the instructions of your guide.

 A certified mountain guide is an experts in safety first of course.
-But they are before that passionate and fascinating persons.
+But they are before that passionate persons.
 Spending a day with them means learning, understanding and sharing the pleasure of being in the mountains!